Under the Red Sky: Reception

 Dylan has echoed most critics' complaints, telling Rolling Stone in a 2006 interview that the album's shortcomings resulted from hurried and unfocused recording sessions, due in part to his activity with the Traveling Wilburys at the time.
 He also claimed that there were too many people working on the album, and that he was very disillusioned with the recording industry during this period of his career.

 Dylan critic Patrick Humphries, author of The Complete Guide to the Music of Bob Dylan, was particularly harsh in his assessment of Under the Red Sky, stating the album "was everything Oh Mercy wasn't—sloppily written songs, lazily performed and unimaginatively produced.
 The first bridge of "2 X 2" ("How much poison did they inhale?") was reminiscent of the menace which pervaded Oh Mercy, but otherwise, where before there had been certainty and sureness, here was confusion and indecision."

 Humphries saved his harshest attack for the album's opening song, "Wiggle Wiggle":

-The album did have some critical support, particularly from Robert Christgau of The Village Voice, who wrote: "To my astonishment, I think Under the Red Sky is Dylan's best album in 15 years, a record that may even signal a ridiculously belated if not totally meaningless return to form … It's fabulistic, biblical … the tempos are postpunk like it oughta be, with [Kenny] Aronoff's sprints and shuffles grooving ahead like '60s folk-rock never did."
+The album did have some critical support, particularly from Robert Christgau of The Village Voice, who wrote: "To my astonishment, I think Under the Red Sky is Dylan's best album in 15 years, a record that may even signal a ridiculously belated if not totally meaningless return to form ...
+It's fabulistic, biblical ... the tempos are postpunk like it oughta be, with [Kenny] Aronoff's sprints and shuffles grooving ahead like '60s folk-rock never did."
 And Paul Nelson, writing for Musician, called the album "a deliberately throwaway masterpiece".
-When the Voice held its Pazz & Jop Critics Poll for 1990, Under the Red Sky placed at #39.
+When the Voice held its Pazz & Jop Critics Poll for 1990, Under the Red Sky placed at number 39.

-In the end, album sales were disappointing, peaking at #38 on the US charts and #13 in the UK.
-According to the book Down The Highway: The Life Of Bob Dylan, the disappointing record sales of this album made him depressed.
+In the end, album sales were disappointing, peaking at number 38 on the US charts and number 13 in the UK.
+According to the book Down the Highway: The Life of Bob Dylan, the disappointing record sales of this album made him depressed.
 On top of that, Dylan's second wife had just signed for divorce in August 1990, although their marriage was completely unknown to both Dylan's fans and the media until the 2001 publication of Down the Highway: The Life of Bob Dylan by Howard Sounes.